How to Run a Successful Sale on Your WooCommerce Website

 Why It’s Smart to Run Sales on Your WooCommerce Store

 You’re probably already familiar with WooCommerce.
-After all, it’s the world’s most popular e-commerce solution, and is used to power nearly half of all online stores.
+After all, it’s the world’s most popular e-commerce solution and is used to power nearly a quarter of all online stores.
 There are many reasons for this, but one is that the WooCommerce plugin makes it incredibly easy to start and run an online store, regardless of your level of experience.

 Fortunately, WooCommerce makes it easy to run a large variety of promotions.
-Best of all, it also enables you to track your data after the sale is over, which you can use to improve later promotions.
+Best of all, the e-commerce platform also enables you to track your data after the sale is over, which you can use to improve future promotions.
 We’ll look at that option in more detail later on, but let’s not get ahead of ourselves.
 We still need to talk about what to do before you start your first sale.

 What You Need to Do Before You Launch Your WooCommerce Sale